debiki/ed-jekyll-comments-demo-content/_posts/2018-01-02-installation-instructions.markdown

 ---
 layout: post
 title:  "Demo and installation instructions"
-date:   2018-01-02 10:05:04 +0000
+date:   2018-01-09 07:00:00 +0000
-discussion_id: installation-instructions
+discussion_id: demo-and-inst-instrs
 ---

 This is a new commenting system for Jekyll and other static site generators.
-It's called ed-comments (ed = Effective Discussions) and it's [open source](https://github.com/debiki/ed-server/) so you can install it for free on your own server.
-There's hosting too, so it's serverless.
+It's called ed-comments (ed = Effective Discussions — but maybe I'll rename it to Uttertalk) and it's [open source](https://github.com/debiki/ed-server/) so you can install it for free on your own server.
+There's hosting too, if you don't want to maintain your own server.
 No ads, no tracking.
 Lightweight, just 140 kb javascript (in comparison to Disqus' about 750 kb).

-This website is a static Jekyll blog, with ed-comments below each blog post.
+This website is a static Jekyll blog, with ed-comments below each blog post — look at the bottom of the pages.

 Demo video: